marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 `secondVaccination.vacciantion.janssen` Number of people who received one dose of Janssen (only one dose of Janssen is needed for full protection! see remark!)

--ATTENTION- since 2021-04-08 the RKI droped the indication information!
+*ATTENTION* since 2021-04-08 the RKI dropped the indication information!

--ATTENTION- vaccinations with Janssen are counted both first and second vaccionation but are only counted once in administeredVaccinations!
+*ATTENTION* vaccinations with Janssen are counted as both `firstVaccination` and `secondVaccination` but are only counted once in `administeredVaccinations`!

 ```json
 {